HIV/AIDS in Vietnam: Injection of drugs

 Injecting drug users (IDU) account for up to 65% of people living with HIV.
 The HIV prevalence among male IDU is estimated to be 23.1%.
 Drug injection is reported as the major cause for doubling the number of HIV/AIDS patients from 2000 to 2005.

 Although there appears widespread awareness of using sterile needles among IDU (88% reported doing so in the last injection) sharing needles is common among those who have already contracted HIV/AIDS.
 In a survey of 20 provinces in Vietnam, 35% of IDU living with HIV shared needles and syringes.
 Besides, IDU often engage in risky sexual behaviours.
-25% of male IDU in Hanoi is reported to buy sex and do not use condoms.
+25% of male IDU in Hanoi are reported to buy sex and do not use condoms.
 Meanwhile, female IDU often sell sex to finance their drug need.
 This raises the risk of spreading HIV/AIDS to the general population.

 Sexual transmission

-Another main cause of HIV/AIDS spread is sexual transmission through the sex workers.
+Another main cause of HIV/AIDS spread is sexual transmission through sex workers.
 While 97.1% of female sex workers (FSW) reported using condoms with their most recent clients, the rate is much lower at 41.1% among those who are living with HIV.